home-assistant/home-assistant.io/source/_integrations/group.markdown

 ## YAML Configuration

 Alternatlively, this integration can be configured and set up manually via YAML instead.
-Here are example of how to groups when using the `configuration.yaml` file.
+Here are example of how to configure groups when using the `configuration.yaml` file.

 Example YAML configuration of a binary sensor group: